apavlovics/monitoring/README.md

 ## System Requirements

-This application is tested to work with:
+The application is tested to work with:

 * Java 11
 * Maven 3.6